kaemic3/GMu/Readme.md

 ## TODO
 - Finish UI.
     - Make the ROM menu more robust (adding scrolling or pages?)
-        - Make sure to only check for .gb files (and maybe .ROM as well).
         - Need to add fallback code for when files that are not properly structured are loaded?
-    - Add all debug info.
     - Make toggles for debug info.
     - Add color palette options.
     - Create a menu bar?
     - Add text that shows the keybinds!